Ry Nikonova: Early life

-RyNikonova was born Anna Aleksandrovna Tarshis on 25 June 1942 in Yeysk, which was occupied by Nazi Germany at the time.
+Ry Nikonova was born Anna Aleksandrovna Tarshis on 25 June 1942 in Yeysk, which was occupied by Nazi Germany at the time.
 She was born into a very artistic family who saw playing piano, singing, and composing music as normal after-work entertainment.
-She graduated from Yekaterinburg Music College in 1961, then entered Saint Petersburg State Theatre Arts Academy in 1965.
+She graduated from the Sverdlovsk Music College in 1961, then entered the Leningrad State Institute of Theatre, Music, and Cinema in 1965.
 She was expelled in 1967, because her paintings were non-conformant to the communist standards of that day.

 She married Serge Segay in 1966.
 Their families were tied together by friendship forged during exile; his grandmother and her grandcousin were exiled together to Kazakhstan by Stalin.
 Introduced by their parents, they became close by discussing each other's artwork and remained married until her death in 2014.

-Uktuss School (Yekaterinburg)
+Uktuss School (Sverdlovsk)

-She founded "Uktuss School" art movement in Yekaterinburg, Russia.
+She founded the "Uktuss School" art movement in Sverdlovsk (today Yekaterinburg).
 They were creating abstract art and experimented with avant-garde poetry and writing.
-She also found samizdat journal "Nomer".
+She also founded the samizdat journal "Nomer".
 Many artworks from that era now are in possession of Russian collector Vadim Yegorov.
 In 1971 she creates first visual poems.
 Then she creates first vacuum poems, and first poems in form of tables.

-Transfurism (Yeysk, Saint-Petersburg)
+Transfurism (Yeysk, Leningrad)

-In 1974, she moves to Yeysk with her husband.
-They start publishing samizdat journal Transponans in 1979, in 5 copies.
-They entertain numerous guests from both Russian capitals, creating art and poetry in collaboration.
-Their Yeysk abode becomes the cultural centre for Russian art and literature underground.
-They also make performances in Saint-Petersburg, Tambov, Kiev, Moscow during these years.
-She becomes a key thinker in experimental, avant-garde literature - in 1976 she starts creating artist books (book-halves, spiral books), in 1978 - first vector poems.
+In 1974, she moved to Yeysk with her husband.
+They started publishing the samizdat journal Transponans in 1979, in five copies.
+They entertained numerous guests from Moscow and Leningrad, creating art and poetry in collaboration.
+Their Yeysk abode became the cultural centre for Russian art and literature underground.
+They also made performances in Leningrad, Tambov, Kiev and Moscow during these years.
+She became a key thinker in experimental, avant-garde literature - in 1976 she started creating artist books (book-halves, spiral books), in 1978 - first vector poems.
 A lot of people saw her "gesture poems" during performances in Berlin and Budapest.

 Her drawings and paintings during this period are much softer than Serge Segay's, with smooth lines and not many sharp edges.
-Yet they feel blue, sometimes reflecting "no-escape" reality of living in USSR, e.g. famous "Life in a Jar" series of drawings.
+Yet they feel blue, sometimes reflecting "no-escape" reality of living in the USSR, e.g. famous "Life in a Jar" series of drawings.

 In 1991, she starts publishing another samizdat journal, "Double".

 Mail art

-Ry Nikonova joins Mail art movement in 1985.
-In 1989, she organized "Scarecrow" mail art exhibition in Yeysk, Russia.
+Ry Nikonova joined the Mail art movement in 1985.
+In 1989, she organized the "Scarecrow" mail art exhibition in Yeysk.
 She corresponds with numerous artists around the world, including Robin Crozier, John M. Bennett, Guy Bleus, Shozo Shimamoto and others.
 She also participates in many Mail art projects.